google.com, pub-5415575505102445, DIRECT, f08c47fec0942fa0 Impact-Site-Verification: 41d1d5bc-3932-4474-aa09-f8236abb0433

 29. Fear of Abandonment

-When a narcissist experiences a collapse, their grandiose facade crumbles, and the people in their lives begin to see through their manipulative tactics and self-centeredness.
+When a narcissist experiences a collapse, the people in their lives begin to see through their manipulative tactics and self-centeredness.
 As a result, they may face rejection, criticism, or distancing from those who were once a source of admiration.
 This prospect of being abandoned threatens their sense of self-worth and shakes the foundation of their identity.

 30. Fear of Loss of Validation

-During a narcissistic collapse, however, the narcissist’s façade of grandiosity begins to crumble, and they may no longer receive the same level of validation and admiration they once did.
+During a narcissistic collapse, they may no longer receive the same level of validation and admiration they once did.
 This can be a deeply distressing and challenging experience for them.

 31. Extreme Vulnerability